 As highlighted in The True Cost, there is a growing movement among some top clothing designers—including such notables as Stella McCartney and Ralph Lauren—to reform the fashion into a non-polluting, 100% sustainable industry.
 But until you can be sure that adorable department store dress has an environmentally innocent history, your best bet for maintaining a high-fashion, low-carbon-footprint lifestyle is patronizing shops like Thrift Trader and other troves of vintage and secondhand treasure.

-Come check out one of our two Thrift Trader locations in North Park and Ocean Beach.
+Come check out one of our two Thrift Trader locations in North Park and Pacific Beach.
 Don’t forget to bring your own clothes to trade during our buying hours: 10am-6pm daily.